Currency:USD $

 • Total Eclipse: Gives a chance for dual Eclipse effects.

-• Aloon's Challenge: Buffs Starfire and Wrath if Eclipse ends with less than 40 astral power.
+• Aloon's Challenge: Buffs Starfire and Wrath if Eclipse ends with less than 40 Astral Power.

 3. Removed Talents and New Additions